venom-blockchain/venom-blockchain.github.io/docs/start/learn/gas-and-fees.md

 ## Gas fees

-For most primitives gas is calculated according to the following formula:
+For most primitives, gas is calculated using the following formula:

 $$
 Pb := 10 + b